-OAX tokens had an initial price of $0.45 when the ICO started and began to trade at a slightly lower price than that level, but by August 19th the coin grew with more than 50%, reaching $1.61.
+OAX tokens had an initial price of $0.45 when the ICO started and began to trade at a slightly lower price than that level, but by August 19th the coin grew by more than 50%, reaching $1.61.

 The price continued to grow, with the coin increasing to $2.88 by August 20, 2017.
-But these gains were quickly corrected the following days, with the OAX coin going below the ICO price for the rest of September.
+But these gains were quickly corrected in the following days, with the OAX coin going below the ICO price for the rest of September.

-As the rest of the crypto market, OAX surged in December 2017 and January 2018, reaching an all-time high of $2.92 on January 7, 2018.
+Like the rest of the crypto market, OAX surged in December 2017 and January 2018, reaching an all-time high of $2.92 on January 7, 2018.
 By the end of January, the price halved from this value, and once February started, the coin was trading under the $1 mark.